 Who we treat

-- People diagnosed with an eating disorder and detained in terms of the Mental Health Act
+- People diagnosed with an eating disorder and detained in terms of the Mental Health Act as inpatients

 Range of eating disorders we treat